TapResearch/slate/source/includes/_campaign.md

 Parameter | Type | Description
 --------- | ---- | -----------
-name | String | Name of the campaign cpi | String | This is the amount you will payout per complete. incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? supplier_link | String | The redirect URL when a respondent has qualified for the survey.
+name | String | Name of the campaign incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? supplier_link | String | The redirect URL when a respondent has qualified for the survey.
 You will need to append 'id=' to the end of the redirect url so we can pass-through a sesssion identifier.